Anana (Mandaeism): Names of ananas

 In Right Ginza Book 3, Adakas Ziwa is paired with Anana ḏ-Nhura ("cloud of light").

 In the Asut Malkia, Bihrat Anana is mentioned as the name of an anana.

 Niṭufta

-Niṭufta is a similar concept in Mandaeism.
-In Qulasta prayers such as the Asut Malkia, the word niṭufta (spelled niṭupta ࡍࡉࡈࡅࡐࡕࡀ), which originally means 'drop' and has sometimes also been translated as 'cloud', is also often used as an appellation to refer to the consorts of uthras.
+Niṭufta /mid/ is a similar concept in Mandaeism.
+In Qulasta prayers such as the Asut Malkia, the word niṭufta (spelled niṭupta ࡍࡉࡈࡅࡐࡕࡀ), which originally means 'drop' or 'droplet' and has sometimes also been translated as 'cloud', is also often used as an appellation to refer to the consorts of uthras.
 It can also be interpreted as the semen or seed of the Father (Hayyi Rabbi), or a personified drop of "water of life".
 The Asut Malkia mentions Šarat and Kanat as names of individual niṭuftas.

 Similarly, the Apocalypse of Adam (one of the Nag Hammadi texts) mentions droplets and clouds from heaven.